evolvedbinary/maven-jaxb2-plugin/README.md

 If you need a specific JAXB version, you can explicitly use one of the following variants:

-* `org.jvnet.jaxb2.maven2:maven-jaxb20-plugin` - JAXB 2.0.
-* `org.jvnet.jaxb2.maven2:maven-jaxb21-plugin` - JAXB 2.1.
-* `org.jvnet.jaxb2.maven2:maven-jaxb22-plugin` - JAXB 2.2.
+* `com.helger.maven:maven-jaxb22-plugin` - JAXB 2.2.
-* `org.jvnet.jaxb2.maven2:maven-jaxb23-plugin` - JAXB 2.3.
+* `com.helger.maven:maven-jaxb23-plugin` - JAXB 2.3.
-* `org.jvnet.jaxb2.maven2:maven-jaxb2-plugin` - "most actual version", at the moment same as `org.jvnet.jaxb2.maven2:maven-jaxb23-plugin`.
+* `com.helger.maven:maven-jaxb2-plugin` - "most actual version", at the moment same as `com.helger.maven:maven-jaxb23-plugin`.

 ### Java versions